BadMomber/stefantruehl.github.io/_posts/2018-xx-xx-zsh.md

   - .zprezto
   - .zcompcache

     and files: .zcompdump, .zcompdump.zwc, .zhistory, .zlogin, .zlogout, .zpreztorc, .zprofile, .zshenv, .zshrc.
-You might want to keep some of them, e.g. got hold on to your history.
+You might want to keep some of them, e.g. hold on to your history.

   2. Change your default shell back to Bash (adjust to your default shell)
      ```console